Contribution guide

 Conventional commits

-We recommend using Conventional Commits in Atlas repositories for consistency and more descriptive commits.
+Use Conventional Commits in Atlas repositories for consistent, descriptive commit messages.

 Example: feat: ✨ add fAllowFullControl